-This test measures your fluid intelligence.
+This test is based on Raven's Progressive Matrices.
+It measures your fluid intelligence.

 Try to answer the questions progressively, but if you feel stuck at any particular one, skip it and come back to it later.
 Keep in mind, however, that each subsequent problem is more complex and may take longer to solve.